Main 15 Reasons Why CRM Systems Fail

 Marketing must identify target audiences, create and use strategies to successfully reach them, qualify leads, and pass them on to sales.
 Sales are responsible for evaluating the leads that marketing sends their way, nurturing leads through each step of the sales process, and closing the deal once the lead converts.

-A CRM system is required to support every one of these tasks.
+A right CRM system is required to support every one of these tasks.
 But when Sales and Marketing collaborate to create integrated lead generation and customer acquisition strategies, CRM works best.

 7. Lack of CRM User Training